 19) In Section III: Royalties in the publishing contract you mention that we get 40% of publisher compensation.
 How are net receipts for ebooks defined?

 Depends on how much the retailers and distributors charge.
-We distribute ePubs through Ingram and mobi (Kindle) through Amazon.
+We distribute ePubs through Ingram and Amazon.
+Your book will be available on pretty much every online store that sells books in English.

 20) What is the 'distribution charge'?